-VCAT decision Kantor v Murrindindi Shire Council (1997) established the following tests to determine if a permit should be extended:
+The Supreme Court decision Kantor v Murrindindi Shire Council (1997) established the following tests to determine if a permit should be extended.
+These tests must be considered on balance, meaning that an application does not necessarily need to meet all tests.